oelmekki/pgrebase/README.md

 No need to add drop statement in those files, PgRebase will take care of it.

-## Build
+## Install

-PgRebase use [gb](https://getgb.io/) as a building tool.

-To build it:

 ```
-go get github.com/constabulary/gb/...  # if you don't have gb yet
+go get github.com/oelmekki/pgbrebase
-gb build all
 ```

-Binary will be in `bin/pgrebase`.
+Binary will be in `$GO_PATH/bin/pgrebase`.
+This is a static binary, so it's safe to copy it in your project.

 If you don't want to build the project, a binary for linux/amd64 is already there.